2.) Overview:

 Best Times of Day to Fish: Morning & Evening

-September through Mid October:
+September through Early October:

-Fishing Difficulty: Easy
+Fishing Difficulty: Very Difficult

 Seasonal Pattern: Early Fall Transition

-Late October through November:
+Early October through November:

-Fishing Difficulty: Hard
+Fishing Difficulty: Average

 Seasonal Pattern: Fall